vercel/next.js/docs/basic-features/data-fetching.md

   )
 }

+async function getPosts() {
+  // Call an external API endpoint to get posts.
+  // You can use any data fetching library const res = await fetch('https://.../posts') return res.json()
+}

 // This function gets called at build time on server-side.
 // It won't be called on client-side, so you can even do
 // direct database queries.
 See the "Technical details" section. export async function getStaticProps() {
-  // Call an external API endpoint to get posts.
-  // You can use any data fetching library const res = await fetch('https://.../posts') const posts = await res.json()
+  const posts = await getPosts()
   // By returning { props: posts }, the Blog component
   // will receive `posts` as a prop at build time return {